2D Integrals : Gaussian Quadrilateral Example

 Let's consider the function

-defined on the refrence quadrilateral
+defined on the reference quadrilateral

-defined with vertices
+with the vertices

-.We want to compute
+.We want to compute numerically the double integral

 with weights